alppekk/ekinci.github.io/pages/about.md

 ---

 ## Master's Degree in Neural and Behavioral Science
-**Max-Planck Institutes for Biological Cybernetics - Eberhard Karls University Tübingen**, Tübingen, Germany
+**Max-Planck Institutes for Biological Cybernetics - The University of Tübingen**, Tübingen, Germany
 *Thesis: "TrueScenometry: FMRI Responses to True Scene Geometry"*

 ---